DarpanD/YourMovieList/README.md

    **_ option 2 _**

    - Create a `.env` file in the root of the project.
-   - Add your YouTube API key to the `.env` file like this:
+   - Add your TMDB API key to the `.env` file like this:

    ```bash
       VITE_API_TOKEN= 'your_api_key_here';